JaneliaSciComp/2020AprilGitCourse/lessons/lesson-4.md

     + you're going to screw up
     + but we (me, SciComp) can help if you do
     + #git-and-github channel for the Slack workspace?
-- want more?  check out Atlassian's git tutorial
+- want more?  check out Atlassian's git tutorial (on resources page)
+- big thanks to Caroline & Rob
 - video links and final survey out on Tuesday
     + your feedback is greatly appreciated; plus, you will be benefitting future class participants